Thursday, July 11, 2024

 The final stage is full of creepy flying crab-things.
 R-Type games usually turn the creep factor way up later on.
 They're a bit more serious than the typically lighter-hearted Gradius games.

 The final boss is a Xenomorph embryo in a case.
-Seriously.
 The machine has four other captured good guy ships wrapped up in tentacles, and if you free them they assist in the battle.
 They must be POWs from previous failed offenses.

 The Force Pod obliterates the embryo, but that means you're a lot more open to attack without it attached.
 It's a tradeoff.
 This is the hardest fight in the game, so it's a tough call to make.
 Weirdly enough, there's a second embryo behind the first one, and that one has to be destroyed as well once you break through to it.